-Corn is actually a type of grass.
+Corn (Zea mays) is actually a type of grass.
 It was bred in Mexico from a wild grain called teosinte.
 Modern day corn comes in three versions.
 There is sweet corn which we eat, field corn which is fed to livestock, and flint corn, also called Indian corn, which is the one that we use for popcorn.

 Flint corn has very colorful kernels.
 No matter what color the corn kernels are, they will always pop white because the inside of the kernels is always white regardless of the exterior color.

 Why Does Popcorn Pop?

 A corn kernel consists of a hard outer shell which contains soft, moist starch.
 When heated, the moisture in the starch turns to steam and the starch expands.
 Eventually it becomes too large to be contained by the kernel.
 The hard kernel then "pops" and the starch is released.
 When the hot starch reaches the outside of the kernel, it cools into the familiar popcorn.

 The reason that flint corn pops better than sweet corn is because sweet corn has more moisture, so the starch just boils and the kernel gets mushy rather than popping.

 There are two kinds of popcorn, "snowflake" and "mushroom".
 The names refer to the shape of the popcorn after it pops.
-Snowflake popcorn is the one that comes in the bags that you microwave and also at concession stands.
+Snowflake popcorn is the one that comes in the bags that you microwave and is also sold at concession stands.
 It looks like it has arms.
 Mushroom popcorn is rounder like the cap of a mushroom.
 It is used to make caramel corn because it is not as fragile as snowflake popcorn.
 Most seeds sold to consumers will yield snowflake popcorn rather than mushroom popcorn.

 How to Plant Popcorn